Feyerabend/vm/ps/APPLE.md

 [^nextstep]: https://en.wikipedia.org/wiki/NeXTSTEP

-### Historical Context

-The transition from PostScript to PDF marked a significant evolution in document formats.
-PostScript played a crucial role in the early stages of desktop publishing and printing.
-However, PDF emerged as a more versatile and portable format for document exchange and display.
-Adobe developed PDF to expand upon the capabilities of PostScript, adapting it to a broader range of devices and platforms, including on-screen viewing.

 Apple’s adoption of PDF for its rendering engine in *macOS* highlighted PDF’s strengths, providing a unified approach to rendering that served equally well for on-screen display,